tudo-astroparticlephysics/PROPOSAL/README.md

 ---

-the three following files ave not been changed yet
+The three following files have not been changed yet:

-* `cp src/PROPOSAL/resources/MuonGun/propagate_muons.py src/MuonGun/resources/scripts/`

 * `cp src/PROPOSAL/resources/MuonGun/shower_and_propagate.py src/MuonGun/resources/scripts/`